-In other words: Product Information Management is a profession in itself, which is why you would prefer to store the available product information centrally.
+In other words: Product Information Management is a profession in itself, so you would prefer to store the available product information centrally.

 Difference between PIM and ERP

-In an ideal setting, your PIM system would be the ‘central hub’ for all product information, with all output channels (site, marketplaces, catalogues, etc) connected to it in various ways.
+In an ideal setting, your PIM system would be the ‘central hub’ for all product information, with all output channels (site, marketplaces, catalogs, etc) connected to it in various ways.

 All the connected sources draw their product information from a central Product Information Management system.
 The main functions of your PIM system are then threefold: